chalk-ai/examples/01_features/README.md

 # Features
-Chalk lets you spell our your features directly in Python.
+Chalk lets you spell out your features directly in Python.
 To create a new FeatureSet, apply the `@features` decorator to a Python class with typed attributes.